-- Continual replacement of manufacturing equipment to more energy efficient models e.g., sewing machines and injection machines - Continual replacement of equipment to more energy efficient ones.
-For example, replace existing centrifugal pumps to the more energy efficient and effective screw pumps in 2019.
+- Continual replacement of manufacturing equipment to more energy efficient models, e.g., sewing machines and injection machines. - Continual replacement of equipment to more energy efficient ones, e.g. replacing existing centrifugal pumps to the more energy efficient and effective screw pumps in 2019.